openresty/lua-resty-lrucache/README.markdown

 Sets a key with a value and an expiration time.

 The `ttl` argument specifies the expiration time period.
 The time value is in seconds, but you can also specify the fraction number part, like `0.25`.
+A nil `ttl` argument value means never expired (which is the default).

 When the cache is full, the cache will automatically evict the least recently used item.